Manuka Honey | What Makes It Different from Regular Honey?

 Benefits of Manuka Honey

-Manuka honey is often hailed as a superfood, and for good reason.
-This natural honey is produced by honey bees that pollinate the flowers of the Manuka bush, which is native to New Zealand and Australia.
-What sets Manuka honey apart from regular raw honey is its unique antibacterial properties, largely attributed to a compound called methylglyoxal (MGO).
-MGO is formed from dihydroxyacetone (DHA), found in the nectar of Manuka flowers, and the higher the MGO content, the more potent the honey's antibacterial effects.
+Manuka honey is often hailed as a superfood but without a good reason distinguishing it from other honeys except it is high in MGO and from nectar from the Manuka bush which is native to New Zealand and Australia.
+What is claimed to set Manuka honey apart from regular raw honey is its unique antibacterial properties, largely attributed to the high MGO formed from dihydroxyacetone (DHA), found in the nectar of Manuka flowers, and the higher the MGO content, the more potent the honey's antibacterial effects.

-Studies have shown that Manuka honey is effective in inhibiting the growth of harmful oral bacteria that cause gum disease and tooth decay.
-Additionally, its antibacterial properties make it useful in treating wounds, burns, and even infections caused by antibiotic-resistant bacteria like MRSA.
-Furthermore, Manuka honey has been linked to potential benefits in treating inflammatory bowel disease (IBD) and preventing gastric ulcers caused by Helicobacter pylori (H. pylori).
+Laboratory studies claim to have shown that Manuka honey is effective in inhibiting the growth of harmful oral bacteria that cause gum disease and tooth decay but not shown in people.
+Additionally, it is said that its antibacterial properties make it useful in treating wounds, burns, and even infections caused by antibiotic-resistant bacteria like MRSA; this is however true for any honey and was the basis of traditional would care before anti-biotics.
+Furthermore, Manuka honey has been linked to potential benefits in treating inflammatory bowel disease (IBD) and preventing gastric ulcers caused by Helicobacter pylori (H. pylori) but studies are not conclusive.

 Manuka Honey: A Different Type of Raw Honey

 While all raw honey has natural antibacterial properties , Manuka honey stands out due to its high MGO content.
+High MGO is not necessarily good for you though.
 In New Zealand, Manuka honey is certified with a UMF (Unique Manuka Factor) rating, which indicates its potency.
-The higher the UMF, the greater the concentration of beneficial compounds.
+The higher the UMF, the greater the concentration of claimed beneficial compounds such as MGO.
 In Australia, look for the AMHA (Australian Manuka Honey Association) mark of authenticity and an MGO rating to ensure you’re getting the real deal.

 However, it’s important to note that Manuka honey is not the only type of raw honey with health benefits.
-Other types of organic honey, such as buckwheat honey or wildflower honey, also offer a range of health benefits, thanks to their high antioxidant content and natural enzymes.
+Almost all other types of organic honey, such as buckwheat honey or wildflower honey, also offer a range of health benefits, thanks to their high antioxidant content and natural enzymes.
+IminoHoney is unique though in being high in measured natural iminosugar.

 External vs Internal Use

-Manuka honey is widely acclaimed for its external use, particularly in wound care.
-Its antibacterial properties help create a protective barrier over wounds, preventing infection and promoting faster healing.
-In addition to treating wounds, Manuka honey is also used to combat acne, thanks to its anti-inflammatory and antimicrobial effects.
-Though research is still limited, Manuka honey has shown promise in reducing acne when used alongside other low-pH skincare products.
+Manuka honey has been marketed for its external use, particularly in wound care, but it is not clear it is better than any other honey.
+Honey helps to create a protective barrier over wounds, preventing infection and promoting faster healing.
+In addition to treating wounds, Manuka honey is said to help combat acne, thanks to its anti-inflammatory and antimicrobial effects but this is not proven from eating the honey.
+Though research is still limited, Manuka honey has shown promise in reducing acne when used alongside other low-pH skincare products but any other honey may have the same benefit.

 Manuka Honey: Rise to Popularity

-Over the years, Manuka honey has gained immense popularity, particularly in health and wellness circles.
+Over the years, Manuka honey has gained immense popularity, particularly in health and wellness circles due to clever marketing.
 Its reputation as a powerful natural remedy has led to increased demand, and it’s now a staple in many households for both culinary and medicinal uses.
-The distinct properties of Manuka honey, coupled with its authentic production process, make it a sought-after product for those looking to enhance their health naturally.
+The claimed distinct properties of Manuka honey, coupled with its production process, make it a sought-after product for those looking to enhance their health naturally.
+The high prices of Manuka also means there are fake products on the market.

 What Are the Alternatives?